General Household Clean-Ups

 - Liquids such as paints, chemicals and oils

 - Hazardous materials such as volatile liquids, medical waste or explosives

-- Large sheets of glass (windows, shower screens, glass table tops etc) and mirrors
+- Mirrors and sheets of glass larger than 1 metre (windows, shower screens, glass table tops etc)

 Free On-Call Clean-Up Service